 Bank borrowings are secured on the Group's freehold land and buildings.
-Interest capitalised during the year amounted to CU120,000 (2019: CU110,000).
-The net book value of assets under construction includes an amount of CU2,000,000 (2019: CU nil) relating to the Group's new head office, which is currently under construction.
+Borrowing costs capitalised during the year amounted to CU120,000 (2022: CU110,000), the capitalisation rate was 4.34%.
+The net book value of assets under construction includes an amount of CU2,000,000 (2022: CU nil) relating to the Group's new head office, which is currently under construction.
 The cost of the buildings will be depreciated once the property is complete and available for use.
-The estimated cost to completion of the property to which the Group is contractually committed, is CU1,000,000 (2019: CU3,000,000).
+The estimated cost to completion of the property to which the Group is contractually committed, is CU1,000,000 (2022: CU3,000,000).